withcopper/docs/OAuth-Integrators-Guide.md

 ## 5. Token Use and Storage

-You should store your `refresh_token` securely and use it to refresh the more volitile `access_token` as needed.
+You should store your `refresh_token` securely and use it to refresh the more volatile `access_token` as needed.

 **`access_token` versus `refresh_tokens`**

 All tokens are JWTs.
-But they have different privlidges.
+But they have different privileges.

 `access_tokens` are valid for a few hours and can be exposed directly to the web browser.
 All Copper API calls should be made (e.g., to /oauth/userinfo) using an `access_token`.

 `refresh_tokens` are valid for 30 days.
 They should never be exposed directly to a browser.
 They should be stored securely on your server and used to periodically generate new `access_tokens`.
 A `refresh_token` can be used to request a new `refresh_token` before it expires.

-You will find `access_token` that never expire with other OAuth implementations around the web.
-We decided to rely on the `refresh_token` in OAuth for improved security to better protect people’s information.
-It does present more work to a developer than when access_tokens never expire.
-Our SDKs handle this gracefully and transparently for developers, which is one reason you may want to use one for your needs.

 #### Refreshing a Refresh Token
-To use a `refresh_token` to obtain an updated `refresh_token` (and now `access_token`), make an HTTP POST request to the following OAuth 2.0 endpoint:
+To use a `refresh_token` to obtain a new `access_token` and/or `refresh_token`, make an HTTP POST request to the following OAuth 2.0 endpoint:

 ```
 POST https://api.withcopper.com/oauth/token